Introduction to quantum groups: 6a. Gaussian laws

 follows the standard complex Gaussian law

 in the $N\to\infty$ limit. \end{theorem}

 \begin{proof} This follows by putting together the results that we have, namely Theorem 6.1 applied with $N>k$, and then Theorem 6.2. \end{proof}

-As already mentioned above, as it was the case for the orthogonal group $O_N$, in section 5, the representation theory for $U_N$ at fixed $N\in\mathbb N$ is something quite complicated, related to the combinatorics of Young tableaux, and we will not get into this subject here.
+As already mentioned, as it was the case for the orthogonal group $O_N$, in chapter 5, the representation theory for $U_N$ at fixed $N\in\mathbb N$ is something quite complicated, related to the combinatorics of Young tableaux, and we will not get into this subject here.

 There is, however, one more interesting topic regarding $U_N$ to be discussed, namely its precise relation with $O_N$, and more specifically the passage $O_N\to U_N$.

 Contrary to the passage $\mathbb R^N\to\mathbb C^N$, or to the passage $S^{N-1}_\mathbb R\to S^{N-1}_\mathbb C$, which are both elementary, the passage $O_N\to U_N$ cannot be understood directly.
 In order to understand this passage we must pass through the corresponding Lie algebras, a follows: